Why is Japanese cuisine healthy? It’s all about the investment in food education to build awareness of one’s health and nutritional habits.

 Healthy Recipes to Cook at Home

 Stumped for ideas?
-Cooking nutritious and healthy meals doesn’t have to be plain and boring, it can be flavorful and fun!
+Cooking nutritious and healthy meals doesn’t have to be plain and boring, and it can be flavorful and fun!
 Here are some recipe roundups to get you started.

 - 12 Easy & Healthy Japanese Recipes